pcouy/rpi-eth-display/README.md

 ### Raspberry Pi

 Flash an SD card with a Raspberry Pi OS image.
+You can [download the latest versions from the official website](https://www.raspberrypi.com/software/operating-systems/) (I recommend using the "Lite" image as we won't need a graphical environment).
+You can follow [this tutorial about Raspberry Pi installation and initial configuration](https://www.raspberrypi.com/documentation/computers/getting-started.html) if needed.

+Alternatively, the install script and streaming should work on a Pi that's already used for something else, but there may be performance issues.

 You will need internet access for initial setup (to download the dependencies).
 I recommend using WiFi because you will need the eth interface available to connect it to the main computer.
 You can disable WiFi after everything is installed.